eWalker-TestLab/Documentation/DetectionLab_ESXi_6.7.md

 #### ESXi Environment Configurations

-Refer to the instructions [here](https://clo.ng/blog/detectionlab-on-esxi/) in the Software section and also [here](https://nickcharlton.net/posts/using-packer-esxi-6.html).
+Refer to the instructions [here](https://clo.ng/blog/detectionlab-on-esxi/) in the Software section and also the instructions [here](https://nickcharlton.net/posts/using-packer-esxi-6.html).
 The following steps should be executed on the ESXi machine.

 1. The ESXi instance must have at least two separate networks - one that is accessible from your current machine and has internet connectivity and a HostOnly network to allow the VMs to communicate over a private network.
-The network that provides DHCP and internet connectivity must also be reachable from the host that is running Terraform - ensure your firewall is configured to allow this.
+The network that provides DHCP and internet connectivity must also be reachable from the host that is running *Terraform* - ensure your firewall is configured to allow this.
 Below are some references.

    ![vSwitch](./img/DetectionLab/ESXi_vSwitch.jpg)

    ![Network](./img/DetectionLab/ESXi_Network.jpg)

-2. Allow Packer to infer the guest IP from ESXi without the VM needing to report it itself by the following command.
+2. Allow *Packer* to infer the guest IP from ESXi without the VM needing to report it itself by the following command.

    ```bash
    esxcli system settings advanced set -o /Net/GuestIPHack -i 1